CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.2.4 Telework.txt

 A teleworking security concept SHOULD be created describing security objectives, protection needs, security requirements and risks.
 The concept SHOULD be regularly updated and revised.
 The security concept for telework SHOULD be coordinated with the overarching security concept of the institution.

-#### OPS.1.2.4.A7 Regulated use of communication options for teleworking [teleworkers, IT operations]It SHOULD be clearly defined which communication options may be used for teleworking under which conditions.
+#### OPS.1.2.4.A7 Regulated use of communication options in teleworking [teleworker, IT operation]
+It SHOULD be clearly defined which communication options may be used for teleworking under which conditions.
 The official and private use of Internet services in telework SHOULD be regulated.
 It should also be clarified whether a private use is generally allowed or prevented.

 #### OPS.1.2.4.A8 Flow of information between teleworker and institution [supervisor, teleworker]

 A regular in-house exchange of information between teleworkers, work colleagues and the institution SHOULD be ensured.
-All teleworkers SHOULD receive timely information about changes in security requirements and other security-related aspects.
+All teleworkers SHOULD receive timely information about changed security requirements and other security-related aspects.
 All colleagues of the respective teleworker SHOULD know when and where this can be achieved.
 Technical and organizational teleworking arrangements for task management, security incidents and other problems SHOULD be regulated and communicated to teleworkers.

 #### OPS.1.2.4.A9 Care and Maintenance Concept for Teleworking Places [Teleworker, IT Manager, IT Operations]